MrMiddleman/MrMiddleman/README.md

 <hr>

 # 👋 Hey!
-You might know me as MrMiddleman... but who am I?
+You might know me as TheMiddleman... but who am I?

 <hr>